 There are six species of deer living wild in the UK.
 While the lesser known species of sika, muntjac and Chinese water deer are less likely to end up on your plate, it’s important to consider how the breed affects the resulting meat - a rough rule of thumb is that the smaller the deer, the more delicate the flavour of the meat and the finer the texture.

 The largest native deer in the UK, red deer, live in large herds, happy either in woodland or open moorland.
-Their meat is often the ‘gamiest’ in flavour (especially wild red deer), offering a dark meat with an open texture (although at Bridwell, careful management by the estate manager means that the red deer have a milder flavour than their wilder counterparts).
+Their meat is often the ‘gamiest’ in flavour (especially wild red deer), offering a dark meat with an open texture.

 Fallow deer are medium in size, with white spots, with herds a common site in open land across the UK.
 Their meat has a finer grained texture and a mild, delicate taste making it a favourite among many venison enthusiasts.
 Still smaller in size are roe deer, who live alone or in small family groups and have the mildest flavour, with a soft and tender meat.